 Dining in Querétaro is a singularly wonderful experience.
 Head to the Plaza de Independencia in the centro to find the best restaurants.
 In addition to being a UNESCO World Heritage Site, it’s the heart of the culinary scene.
 Of course, with the high student population, there are also a large number of inexpensive cafés and restaurants to serve the budget-conscious.

 If museums are your passion, you’re in luck.
 The Museo de Arte is housed in a spectacular example of Baroque style.
 Once the former monastery of San Agustin, it contains one of the best collections of colonial art.
 The galleries are divided by painting style.

 The Museo de la Ciudad highlights the city and region’s history dating long before the New Spain Colonial era to the modern-day.

 Driving in Querétaro is fairly easy, but not advisable for large vehicles.
 Parking is also a bit of a challenge throughout most of Querétaro.
 It’s best to leave your vehicle at the hotel or a carpark on the outskirts of town and use a cab or a Ridesharing app to get to places in town.

 At 1,820 m (5,970 ft) elevation, Querétaro enjoys perfect mild temperatures year-round.
 During the winter months, Querétaro will dip below 20ºC (68ºF) but most of the time it’s around 25ºC (77ºF).

 Whether it’s a day trip from one a nearby town, or a destination, Querétaro has something for everyone.

 Traveling overland in Mexico is fun and easy.
-All one needs is their passport, visa, TVIP and Mexican Insurance.
+All one needs is a passport, visa, TVIP, and Mexican Insurance.